pantheon-systems/documentation/source/_docs/core-updates.md

 ![Check Now](/source/docs/assets/images/dashboard/check-for-updates.png)

 This will trigger a "Code Cache Clear" to verify that the Site Dashboard has fetched the most recent commit.
-Please note that even after the workflow compeltes, it may take up to a minute before updates appear on the dashboard.
+Please note that even after the workflow completes, it may take up to a minute before updates appear on the dashboard.

 ### 503 Errors When Running Update.php and Installing Modules